Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

-passwd                     # change password for the current user (prompt for the password) sudo passwd -S user1       # show password info for a specific user sudo passwd user1          # change password for a specific user
+passwd                     # change password for the current user (prompt for the password) sudo passwd -S user1       # show password info for a specific user sudo passwd user1          # change password for a specific user sudo passwd -d user1       # remove the password for user1 from /etc/shadow, disabling password-based authentication
+                           # this is often done on the root user to prevent login as root (use sudo instead)

 sudo passwd -l user1       # lock a user account sudo passwd -u user1       # unlock a user account